 The UK government has highlighted the development of SMRs as a means of meeting the countries energy demands and climate change challenges.
 There is also increasing levels of discussion around BIM implementation in the development of SMRs.
 For example, Waldeck Consulting, which is active with BIM in several areas globally, are also involved in discussions on SMRs and assisting with the UK nuclear industry’s journey towards greater engagement with BIM.

-Traditionally the nuclear industry has predominately worked in 2D.
-Though the industry is now seeing a growing need for digital models and digital asset management.
+Traditionally the industry has predominately worked in 2D.
+Though the industry is now seeing a growing need for digital models and digital asset management tools such as REBIM.
 Such a digital transformation will not only be beneficial in the construction phase of new-build projects but also maintenance, operation and decommissioning of nuclear facilities going forward.
-Going forward it is likely that we will see greater application of BIM and digital asset management tools, including greater use of VR, real-time communication and IoT (Internet of Things).
+In the near future it is likely that we will see greater application of BIM and digital asset management tools, including greater use of VR, real-time communication and IoT (Internet of Things).